"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Super-algebraic decay of boundary densities and local energies

-\begin{remark} Before proceeding with the proof of \Cref{3d_decay_thm_ii} we note that a related but somewhat less informative decay result and proof strategy, which do not depend on the bootstrap DoD concept, can be contemplated.
-In the alternative approach, the decay proof results once again from an argument based on integration by parts (in frequency-domain) in the Fourier integral that represents the time-domain solution.
-In detail, starting from the given time-domain data $ b(r,t)$ defined in the neighborhood $\Omega^\textit{inc}$ of $\Omega$, a Fourier transform is performed to obtain the right-hand side of the integral equation~\eqref{CFIE_direct}.
-Since $\Gamma$ satisfies the $q$-growth condition, it follows that $\psi^f(\bfr,\omega)$, the solution of this equation, admits an upper bound that grows polynomially as a function of $\omega$.
+\begin{rem} Before proceeding with the proof of \Cref{3d_decay_thm_ii} we note that a related but somewhat less informative decay result and proof strategy, which do not depend on the bootstrap DoD concept, can be contemplated.
+In the alternative approach the decay proof results once again from an argument based on integration by parts (in frequency-domain) in the Fourier integral that represents the time-domain solution.
+The proof of such a result proceeds as follows: starting from the given time-domain data $ b(r,t)$ defined in the neighborhood $\Omega^\textit{inc}$ of $\Omega$, a Fourier transform is performed to obtain the right-hand side of the integral equation~\eqref{CFIE_direct}.
+Since $\Gamma$ satisfies the $q$-growth condition, it follows that the solution $\psi^f(\bfr,\omega)$ of this equation admits an upper bound that grows polynomially as a function of $\omega$.
 Using an argument similar to the one presented in \Cref{3d_decay_thm_recursive_bound_general} below, corresponding polynomially growing bounds are obtained for the $\omega$ derivatives of $\psi^f(\bfr,\omega)$.
 Thus, the decay result can be obtained by an integration by parts argument followed by a bound on the integral of the resulting integrands.
 Such a bound can be obtained by relying on smooth partitioning of the integral together with a Young inequality-based estimate in an argument similar to the one in \Cref{decay_estimate_L2}.
 The resulting time-decay bound resembles the bound~\eqref{density_Hp_time_bound_Tn}.
-But, unlike equation~\eqref{density_Hp_time_bound_Tn}, which expressed decay in terms of the norm of the solution $\psi$ itself over the bootstrap DoD $I_{T_0}$, the alternative bound expresses decay in terms of the norm {\em over all time} of the right-hand side function $b(\bfr,t)$ and its normal derivative on $\Gamma$.
-Thus \Cref{3d_decay_thm_ii} provides a significantly more precise decay estimate, but it does so at the cost of certain added complexity in the proof---which is mainly confined to \Cref{Rderiv_sobolev_bound}. \end{remark}
+But, unlike equation~\eqref{density_Hp_time_bound_Tn}, which expresses decay in terms of the norm of the solution $\psi$ itself over the bootstrap DoD $I_{T_0}$, the alternative bound expresses decay in terms of the norm, {\em over all time}, of the right-hand side function $b(\bfr,t)$ and its normal derivative on $\Gamma$.
+Thus \Cref{3d_decay_thm_ii} provides a significantly more precise decay estimate, but it does so at the cost of certain added complexity in the proof---which is mainly confined to \Cref{Rderiv_sobolev_bound}. \end{rem}

-Following the aforementioned proof plan for Theorem~\ref{3d_decay_thm_ii}, we first present, in \Cref{3d_decay_thm_recursive_bound_general}, estimates on frequency-derivatives of certain frequency-domain density solutions.
+Following the aforementioned proof plan for Theorem~\ref{3d_decay_thm_ii} we first present, in \Cref{3d_decay_thm_recursive_bound_general}, estimates on frequency-derivatives of certain frequency-domain density solutions.